Chuck Schuldiner: Musical career

-He put Death on hold after this to continue Control Denied, which he had been putting together prior to the release of The Sound of Perseverance, and released The Fragile Art of Existence in 1999.
-Control Denied also had other players from the latest Death album but featured a melodic metal vocalist.
-Schuldiner also played guitar in the "supergroup" Voodoocult on the album Jesus Killing Machine in 1994 and played a guest solo on Naphobia's 1995 release, Of Hell on the track "As Ancients Evolve" as a favor to the band's bassist at the time who was a friend of Schuldiner's.
-Schuldiner was also asked to be one of the many guest vocalists on Dave Grohl's 2001 Probot.
-Grohl, Napalm Death, Ozzy Osbourne, and Anthrax all increased efforts to raise funds for Schuldiner's medical bills with Grohl trying to involve Schuldiner on an album he was working on.
+Schuldiner also played guitar in the supergroup Voodoocult on the album Jesus Killing Machine in 1994 and played a guest solo on Naphobia's 1995 release, Of Hell on the track "As Ancients Evolve" as a favor to the band's bassist at the time who was a friend of Schuldiner's.
+Schuldiner played lead guitar on a tribute track to Randy Rhoads called Hardly A Day Goes By with his Control Denied bandmates Chris Williams on drums, and Scott Clendenin on bass, as well as Craig Sease on vocals.

+He secured a record deal with Nuclear Blast in 1997, but the label required that he release another Death album before Control Denied.
+As a result, The Sound of Perseverance was released in 1998, followed by the Control Denied album The Fragile Art of Existence the next year.
+Control Denied also had other players from the latest Death album but featured Tim Aymar, a melodic metal vocalist, as well as DiGiorgio.
 In a 1999 interview, Schuldiner spoke about why he didn't sing on the Control Denied album The Fragile Art of Existence "...these vocals are all I ever wanted to do in Death but couldn't.
 I've had this dream of recording like that for years, and it seems like a dream come true.
-Tim Aymar is an amazing singer and this is the main difference.
-I think people will be surprised at the violence and strength of the album.
-Many people are expecting something like Iron Maiden, but, despite being one of my favorite bands, I didn't want to make an Iron Maiden-like album.
-I wanted to make an unpredictable album, just like I did in Death, I guess.
-I don't like to make predictable albums."
+Tim Aymar is an amazing singer and this is the main difference."

+Schuldiner was also asked to be one of the many guest vocalists on Dave Grohl's 2001 Probot.
+Grohl, Napalm Death, Ozzy Osbourne, and Anthrax all increased efforts to raise funds for Schuldiner's medical bills.